dice-group/rdf-tools/rdf-tools.spring-jena/README.md

 This library creates a bridge between the Jena and Spring libraries.

-The current implementation supports the serialization and de-serialization of instances of classes that support the Model interface.
+The current implementation supports the serialization and de-serialization of instances of classes that implement the Model interface.

 ## Usage in a project